 I am an ardent flower lover and experience maker.

 Taking two years out to join the ‘the school of life’, I indulged in that rare opportunity to focus on the things I love most.
 This included working with some of Melbourne's most sought after florists and event designers, immersing myself entirely in the world of floristry and bespoke events.

 I am a gardener and grower, a forager and preserver.

 This school of life lead me to a major tree change with my young family, moving from urban Melbourne to rural Spargo Creek, which is located just outside of Daylesford in Victoria’s Central Highlands.
-Here, with my partner, Michael Howard, I have been designing and building a ‘productive’ focussed garden on our 5-acre property lovingly named Oak and Monkey Puzzle after the beautiful specimen trees found on our land.
+Here I have been designing and building a ‘productive’ focussed garden on our 5-acre property lovingly named Oak and Monkey Puzzle after the beautiful specimen trees found on our land.
 I’ve been learning to live with the seasons - growing, gathering, foraging, flowering, making and preserving.

 I am a place maker.

 I am passionately intent on creating a hub here at Oak and Monkey Puzzle, as a place for experiencing and sharing passions.
 Through my experience as a landscape architect and urban designer, and now here as part of a vibrant community of creatives, artisans, craftspeople and country dwellers, I have embarked on establishing this hub, and it is a joyful work in progress.

 My hope is that this hub will be a special place to visit, to experience and learn, to share skills - and ultimately engender a community.

 Give the gift of a certificate that can be used for one of our one day workshops and master classes, or to become a Friend of Oak and Monkey Puzzle.